alvacat/careers-research-for-an-interview/README.md

 After all, if you aren’t showing a company that you’re willing to go all out to prepare and capture their attention and interest for a job interview, there is no reason for them to think that you’d do this as an employee.

-## Assignment
+## Assignment- Interview Research

+Create a Google doc.
+Title it ""Your Name" + Interview Research."

-Write a blog post about your previous people and company research practices.
+Write about your previous people and company research practices.
 What was missing?
 How did this impact your interview success?
 Make a list of your research priorities going forward and keep it handy to ensure you put it into action.

+**Submit** your assignment to careerprep@flatironschool.com.
+Remember in the subject line to include your name and this specific assignment.

+In this case, your email subject line will be “”Your Name” + Interview Research.”

+In the body of your email again include:
+>Your Name

+>Assignment Title

+>Your City, State

+>Url to this specific Google document

+Update your Careers Prep Tracker sheet with the date submitted.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-research-for-an-interview'>Careers Research for an Interview</a> on Learn.co and start learning to code for free.</p>